It is an absolute pleasure to be your teacher this year. Please scan this page for important information regarding my

 In-Text Citations and Works Cited Page

-The video below was created with teachers in mind, but I urge you to watch it in your free time as this overview of the Harkness method is inline with how you should approach participating in class discussions in class, whether virtual or in person.
+The video below was created with teachers in mind, but I urge you to watch it in your free time as this overview of the Harkness method is inline with how you should approach participating in class discussions, whether virtual or in person.
 (I also find this page extremely helpful.)
 Note: I will, at times, provide reading questions but love to encourage students to create their own.

 Creating Discussion Questions: